These two dog breeds are very similar. But they are also vastly different. Do not mistake the Labradoodle for the Goldendoodle, and vice versa.

 Their coat is similar, and it is curly.
 Because Labs have short and wiry fur, the doodle mix does not have an as long and as wavy coat as the Goldendoodle.

-Coat colors for Labradoodles can go from yellow, red, black, white, cream, chocolate, or even dual colors.
+Coat color options for Labradoodles include yellow, red, black, white, cream, chocolate, or even dual colors.
 Goldendoodles have smaller spectrum and goes from gold to caramel and red spectrum.

 Do they shed?